theresa-de-ocampo/azure-documentation/13-cosmos-db.md

 #### Logical Partitions

-There's no limit to the number of logical paritions in a container.
+There's no limit to the number of logical partitions in a container.
 Each logical partition can store up to 20 GB of data.
 Effective partition keys have a wide range of possible values such that it wouldn't grow up to 20 GB.

 #### Physical Partitions

 Physical partitions are an internal system implementation, and Azure Cosmos DB fully manages them.
 The number of physical partitions in a container depends on these characteristics.

 - The amount of throughput provisioned (each individual physical partition can provide a throughput of up to 10,000 request units per second).
-The 10,000 RU/s limit for physical partitions implies that logical paritions also have a 10,000 RU/s limit, as each logical partition is only mapped to one physical partition.
+The 10,000 RU/s limit for physical partitions implies that logical partitions also have a 10,000 RU/s limit, as each logical partition is only mapped to one physical partition.
 - The total data storage (each individual physical partition can store up to 50 GB of data).

 ## [Point Reads vs. Queries](https://devblogs.microsoft.com/cosmosdb/point-reads-versus-queries/)